 - Choose the respective tabs for the type of edit you are doing.

-- If its a slo-mo video, there will another bar below the slides which lets you adjust the slo mo parts of the video.
-You could choose where the slo-mo start and where it ends.
+- If it's a slo-mo video, there will another bar below the slides which lets you adjust the slo-mo parts of the video.
+You could choose where the slo-mo starts and where it ends.
 Please be aware that this applies only to video shot via the Slo-mo option exclusively.
 You won't be able to slow down a normally shot video because of the different frame rates its shot with.

-- In the Crop Tab, it is packed with features that has mainly to do with the visible area, aspect ratio, layout and many more.
+- In the Crop Tab, it is packed with features that have mainly to do with the visible area, aspect ratio, layout, and many more.

 - Once in the Crop Tab, you could crop the video by adjusting the drag points on the four corners of the video.
-Move your finger left or right to resize in real time.
-Once you are happy with the resolution of the video, you could set to it.
+Move your finger left or right to resize in real-time.
+Once you are happy with the resolution of the video, you could set it.

-- In the Top left corner you will find an option that looks like audio volume button, you could tap on it if you choose the remove the audio from the file.
+- In the top left corner, you will find an option that looks like an audio volume button, you could tap on it if you choose the remove the audio from the file.